 People that are in a comfortable path, that is the same every day, will often see the necessary next steps as a big obstacle.
 It is not so.
 It will seem scary and confusing, as if their ideal lifestyle is a huge risk or jumping-off point.
 I was there, and I completely understand it.

 However, the actual reality is that if one person controls your only source of income, and can end it at any time, then you’re the one at risk.
 If you’re spending your time on a mundane lifestyle in hopes that you’ll be able to do something great later, you’re the one at risk.

 The other side of taking chances and demanding that you get what you want out of life is the less risky side.
-Setting goals and smashing them, because they’re inline with your perfect day, is far less risky.
+Setting goals and smashing them, because they’re aligned with your perfect day is far less risky.
 You’re consciously taking life by the handles and steering it where you desire.
 That seems like a more certain and less risky path to me!

-Whatever the jumping-off point is for you, you’ll have to face it, feel the fear, and do it.
+Whatever the jumping-off point is for you, you’ll have to face it, feel the fear, and do it anyway.

 People that keep living their normal lives, hoping something will change, will never see change.